backdrop-contrib/flickr/sets/README.txt

 The content of this file is based on the online documentation that can be found at https://drupal.org/node/2226579

-As it is most likely you want to display a series of images as an album (aka set), enable the submodule Flickr Sets.
-Sets are the most convenient way to organize your images.
-'Sets' are better supported by the Flickr module than 'tags'.
+Sets are a convenient way to organize your images.
+Currently only 'sets' allow for display as a slideshow with the Flickr module.
+To generate an album of images, besides photosets, tags can be used, in combination with a specific user (also from node author) or group.
+Tags have the advantage that they can be taken from the taxonomy terms attached to a node, to create dynamic, context sensitive albums.

 A photo (or video) can make part of more than one set, without the need of duplicating it.
 Just go to https://www.flickr.com/photos/organize, click 'Add to